 “Appium is a cross-platform mobile UI automation framework.
-It allows you to write and run UI tests for your mobile apps, for Android iOS, and some other OSs, and mobile devices.
+It allows you to write and run UI tests for your mobile web apps for Android, iOS, and some other OS and mobile devices.
 It lets you write it using the Selenium JSON driver you know and love from web automation.”

 What's great about this automated approach is that your test can also be written in many different programming language bindings.
 Here are the ones currently supported and available.

 There is even a windows implementation called WinAppDriver that drives desktop applications.

 Now here are the top mistakes, automation engineers make when creating Appium webdriver tests.

 Overusing XPath locators is a shared mistake with Selenium webdriver, although it's a bit more egregious error in the Appium world.

 XPath is a very powerful way to find elements, but it comes with a pretty big performance cost.

 This is due to XML- and XPath-type queries, which are not natively provided by Google and Apple–at least in the way that we’d like them to be.

 This forces Appium to make a lot of expensive calls under the hood to support finding elements reliably when using XPath.

 So you can use XPath, but there are even better locator strategies you can use–like accessibility IDs.